louisglan/grad-masterclass/blackjack.md

 - Shuffle the deck (use Math.random to achieve this.
 It is not straightforward)
 - Deal the user a hand
 - Tell them how many points their hand is worth
+- Deal one card to the dealer and show it
-- Ask if they want to hit or stick (use the deno `globalThis.prompt()` method to get an input from the user).
+- Ask if the user wants to hit or stick (use the deno `globalThis.prompt()` method to get an input from the user).
 Remember you will need to use `deno <app-name>.js` to run the app with deno.
 - Tell the user their new hand
 - If they are bust tell them they bust and lost.
 Otherwise ask them if they want to hit or stick
 - Generate the dealer's hand.
 The dealer must follow a strict set of rules (see "The Dealer's Play" in the rule)